 Here are a few things you should keep in mind when taking iron supplements:

-- If you experience the unpleasant side effects, then taking it with meals may be better than on an empty stomach
+- If you experience any unpleasant side-effect, taking the supplement after meals may be better than taking it on an empty stomach.

-- If the side effects are still present, take the dosage in two halves during the day
+- If the side-effects are still present, change the dosage of iron

-- Ask your doctor if it is all right for you to take a stool softener if you really need it
+- Ask your doctor if it is okay for you to take a stool softener if you really need it.

-A diet rich in iron is better for pregnant women than relying on supplements.
+A diet rich in iron is as important as consuming iron supplements during pregnancy.
 The following are foods rich in the element:

-During pregnancy, it is best to always consult with your doctor about any supplements or medications that you may want to take, even if they are herbal or generally said to be good for you.
-This is because each woman will have different requirements based on their bodies.
+During pregnancy, it is best to always consult with your doctor regarding any supplements or medications that you may want to take, even if they are herbal or generally said to be good for you.
+This is because each woman will have different requirements based on her body.